June 03, 2016

-Silverfish are some of the most curious insects that might invade your home, turning your basement or bathroom into its semi-private quarters.
-They are small, wingless insects that have been spotted all over the world on practically every continent, except for Antarctica.
+Silverfish in Houston are some of the most curious insects that might invade your home, turning your basement or bathroom into its semi-private quarters.
+They are small, wingless insects that have been spotted all over the world on practically every continent except for Antarctica.
 They prefer warm climates, which explains why they might seek out human habitations, especially during the winter.
-These insects will most likely gravitate to moist areas like bathrooms, kitchens, and basements, and have sometimes been known to hang around plumbing surrounding showers and sinks.
+These insects will most likely gravitate to moist areas like bathrooms, kitchens, and basements and have sometimes been known to hang around plumbing surrounding showers and sinks.

 These strange-looking insects somewhat resemble fish, as the name implies, and are usually silver, grey, or blueish in color.
 These nocturnal insects typically measure from around a half-inch to an inch in length, and are known for their tapered abdomens, which lend them their fishy appearance.
 Newly-hatched silverfish are whitish or pale blue, though they develop their silvery hue as they age.